-What is Aloe Vera?
+What Is Aloe Vera?

-Although most commonly used for sunburns and rashes, aloe can be used to heal other skin conditions like psoriasis, eczema and even gastric problems.
-Because aloe vera has a natural, cooling effect, using it on eczema prone skin can be oh so soothing.
+Although most commonly applied for sunburns and rashes, one can use aloe vera to heal other skin conditions like psoriasis, eczema, and even gastric problems.
+Because aloe vera has a natural cooling effect, using it on eczema-prone skin can be oh-so soothing.

 Aloe Vera and Eczema = Relief!